davidemodolo/Lung-Ultrasound-Image-Classifier/README.md

 This project aims to find an alternative way to classify Lung Ultrasound Images of patients affected by COVID-19.

+This repository is a student project for the _Medical Imaging Diagnostic_ course of the Master's Degree in Artificial Intelligent Systems at the University of Trento, a.y.
+2022-2023.

 ## Before starting

 As explained in the paper [Deep Learning for Classification and Localization of COVID-19 Markers in Point-of-Care Lung Ultrasound](https://ieeexplore.ieee.org/document/9093068), images are scored as: